justise/obsidian-tasks-priorities/README.md

 ## Development

 -   Clone this repo or copy the files to your plugin folder.
--   Run `npm i` to install dependencies.
+-   Run `yarn install` to install dependencies.
--   Run `npm run dev` to start compilation in watch mode.
+-   Run `yarn dev` to start compilation in watch mode.
 -   Edit `claude/main.ts` and `claude/styles.css` as needed.

 ## 🚀 Releasing